-All interviews will be held at a central location, and conducted by a TestDrive representative, a school board representative and industry employers.
+All interviews will be held at a central location, and conducted by TestDrive Program Manager, Youth Pathways Consultant, and industry employers.

 Family Orientation Session

-Once a student is welcomed to the program, we will hold an information session for the students AND their parents.
-There are risks and responsibilities inherent in working in the automotive trades and it is important for both students and parents to be aware of this.
-This session will be facilitated by TestDrive and may include industry representatives as well as school board representatives, in order to answer any questions students and family may have.
+Once a student is welcomed to the program, we will hold an information session for the students and their families.
+There are risks and responsibilities inherent in working in the automotive trades and it is important for both students and family to be aware of this.
+This session will provide an overview of the program and answer any questions students and family may have.

 NSCC training sessions